Why Does Signal Chain Order Matter?

 - Row 4: Additional processing or parallel effects

 The QC also lets you use captures (profiled real amps and pedals) alongside modeled blocks.
-A captured Tube Screamer into a captured Fender Deluxe follows the same signal chain logic — the capture just sounds like the real thing rather than a model of it.
+A captured Tube Screamer into a captured Fender Deluxe follows the same signal chain logic.
+The capture just sounds like the real thing rather than a model of it.

 Fractal Audio (Axe-FX, FM3, FM9)